litehelpers/android-database-sqlcipher-build-fix/README.md

 ./gradlew installDebug
 ```

+Note that there may be divergence from the SQLCipher version expected by [`sqlcipher-android-tests`](https://github.com/sqlcipher/sqlcipher-android-tests).

 ### License

 The Android support libraries are licensed under Apache 2.0, in line with the Android OS code on which they are based.
 The SQLCipher code itself is licensed under a BSD-style license from Zetetic LLC.
 Finally, the original SQLite code itself is in the public domain.